locationtech/geomesa/geomesa-kafka/geomesa-kafka-datastore/README.md

 In order to pass the spec via a command argument all `%` characters must be replaced by `%37` and all `=` characters must be replaced by `%61`.

-A slightly easer to use but slightly less flexible alternative is to use the `KafkaDataStoreLogViewer` instead of the `kafka-log-viewer`.
+A slightly easier to use but slightly less flexible alternative is to use the `KafkaDataStoreLogViewer` instead of the `kafka-log-viewer`.
 To use the `KafkaDataStoreLogViewer` first copy the geomesa-kafka-geoserver-plugin.jar to $KAFKA_HOME/libs.
 Then create a copy of
 $KAFKA_HOME/bin/kafka-console-consumer.sh called "kafka-ds-log-viewer" and in the copy replace the classname